sherenajenice/MODULE-9/List Comprehension:Transpose of Matrix.md

-## 🧮 List Comprehension:Scalar multiple of a set of numbers
+## 🧮 List Comprehension: Scalar Multiple of a Set of Numbers

 ## 🎯 AIM:
 To write a Python program to store a scalar multiple of a set of numbers in a list using list comprehension.